 Hiking in Sloan Canyon is a great thing to do outside Las Vegas when you get tired of the crowds.
 While access is restricted, there are a few trails you can check out.
-I recommend the Sloan Canyon and Sloan Cyn Anthem Trails, as well as the Petroglyphs Trail and Sloan Quarry Loop.
+The best hikes near Las Vegas are the Sloan Canyon and Sloan Cyn Anthem Trails, as well as the Petroglyphs Trail and Sloan Quarry Loop.

 8. Valley of Fire State Park, another cool attraction off the Las Vegas Strip

 The Valley of Fire State Park is the oldest state park in Nevada and one of the top outdoor things to do in Las Vegas.
 The area is perfect for camping and hiking, and the views will leave you breathless.